CleverCloud/doc.clever-cloud.com/administrate/database-migration.md

 ## Migrating any database and updating its security

 {{< alert "warning" "Read only users" >}}
-    We do not support the migration of read only users excepting for PostgreSQL addons.
+    We do not support the migration of read only users except for PostgreSQL addons.
 If you have any, you will have to create new ones at the end of the migration.
 {{< /alert >}}

 You can migrate any database easily in Clever Cloud to upgrade the size of the addon and improve its security by updating underlaying softwares.